Lakay Nou: Premise

-Henri, whose parents Frank (Fayolle Jean) and Rose (Mireille Metellus) live in the other half of the same duplex, has been running the used bookstore previously owned by his father, while Myrlande is a Crown attorney.
+Henri, whose parents Frank (Fayolle Jean) and Rose (Mireille Métellus) live in the other half of the same duplex, has been running the used bookstore previously owned by his father, while Myrlande is a Crown attorney.
 In the first episode of the series, Henri receives news from his landlord Steve (François Chénier) that the store will be evicted from its longtime location due to Steve's plans to demolish the building; after struggling to get his father to accept the news, he decides to simply close the bookstore, whose business has been rapidly dwindling in the era of online bookshopping, and instead chase his own deferred dream of opening a Haitian cuisine restaurant.
 Meanwhile, Myrlande struggles with whether or not to accept a new job with a corporate law firm where she will have to defend clients associated with organized crime, but will make significantly more money than she does as a public prosecutor, and thus will be able to properly support the family through the upheaval in Henri's career.

 The cast also includes Catherine-Audrey Volcy, Stanley Exantus and Kiara Gaudin as Henri and Myrlande's children Judeline, Jude and Malia, Marcel Joseph and Yardly Kavanagh as Myrlande's parents Parnel and Célestine, Maxime de Cotret as Myrlande's law colleague Guillaume-Félix Tanguay-Boucher, and Richardson Zéphir as Moïse, the priest of the family's church.

 Through the first season, storylines include Henri's challenges in getting the restaurant up and running, Myrlande's increasing ethical discomfort with representing mobsters, Judeline coming out as lesbian soon after starting university studies in music, and Jude's desire to drop out of school and devote his time to becoming a social media content creator and influencer.